Getting Started with BusyContacts

-BusyContacts syncs with several social networks — Facebook, Twitter and LinkedIn.
+BusyContacts syncs with several social networks — Facebook (macOS 10.13 or below), Twitter and LinkedIn (macOS 10.13 or below).
 You can connect to a social network in Account Preferences.

 The social network address books are read-only, so you can view the contacts on social networks but you cannot edit them.
 Although you can't edit the contacts on social networks, you can link them with contacts on your writable address books.
 By doing so, you can associate the photos, birthdays and other data fetched from the social network cards with your writable address book cards.